 22. No Foreign Transaction Fees

-Your Delta Platinum card can join you on your international travels as there will be no foreign transaction fees incurred when using your card.
+Your Delta Platinum card can join you on your international travels, as there are no foreign transaction fees incurred when using your card (rates and fees).

 Shopping Protections and Benefits

-Purchase an eligible item with your card and receive up to $10,000 in coverage if the item is damaged or stolen.
-Coverage is limited to 90 days from the date of purchase and the benefit limit is $50,000 a year.
+Purchase an eligible item with your card and receive up to $1,000 in coverage if the item is damaged or stolen.
+Coverage is limited to 90 days from the date of purchase, and the benefit limit is $50,000 per year.

-The manufacturer’s warranty of 3 years or less will be extended for an additional year when the eligible item is purchased with your card.
+A manufacturer’s warranty of 3 years or less is extended for an additional year when an eligible item is purchased with your card.

-Use your card to charge at least $2,000 of the purchase price and receive up to $2,000 in post-purchase benefits.
-You’ll also receive competitive (or even discounted) pricing on your purchase.
+Use your card to charge at least $2,000 of your vehicle’s purchase price and receive up to $2,000 in post-purchase benefits.
+You also receive competitive (or even discounted) pricing on your purchase.

-The Delta Platinum card is issued by American Express who offers statement credits and additional earning opportunities to its cardholders in the form of Amex Offers.
+The Delta Platinum card is issued by American Express, which offers statement credits and additional earning opportunities to its cardholders in the form of Amex Offers.

 28. Cell Phone Protection